-Deloraine is a delightful riverside village that hosts the nation's largest annual craft fair and has a historic streetscape classified by the National Trust.
+Deloraine is a delightful riverside town with an historic streetscape classified by the National Trust.

 Outside of festival time, arts and crafts still dominate with the town's many local galleries, craft shops and antique stores.

 Deloraine's streets are lined with Georgian and Victorian buildings and make for a charming morning or afternoon stroll.
 The town's excellent bakeries and cafes are also popular local hotspots.

 Farm experiences in the area include award-winning salmon, honey, raspberries and cheese, and the flora and fauna of Tasmania's world-famous national parks, including the limestone caves of Mole Creek Karst National Park.

 The town is a good base from which to explore Cradle Mountain, the Great Western Tiers, Mole Creek and the Central Highlands.

 Deloraine is a 40-minute drive (50 km) from Launceston.

 - Watch the feeding of Tasmanian devils at Trowunna Wildlife Park

 - Tour the limestone caves of Mole Creek Karst National Park